owncloud/ocis/docs/architecture/joint-access-storage-driver.md

 ### User Management

-With the requirement that data can be manipulated either through the filesystem or the Infinite Scale system, the question under which uid the manipulation happens is important.
+With the requirement that data can be manipulated either through the filesystem or the Infinite Scale system, the question under which UID the manipulation happens is important.

 There are a few possible ways for user management:
 1. Changes can either be only accepted by the same  user that Infinite Scale is running under, for example the user `ocis`.
 All manipulations in the filesystem have to be done by, and only by this user.